ChaosRez/umbilical-choir-core/README.md

 ## Research

-If you use this software in a publication, please cite it as:
+If you use this software and other Umbilical Choir's repos in a publication, please cite it as:

 ### Text